ManonPolle/vitamin-compose/chips/README.md

 ```

-Action chip offers actions related to the content related to.
+Action chip offers actions related to the content.
 It appears dynamically and contextually in the interface.